isovera/tfa_nudge/README.md

   * Go to Two-factor Authentication Settings in Configuration
   * Edit the subject and body of the notifications
   * Click "Enable email notifications"

+This will enable regular email notifications to be sent to users who have not set up TFA.

+ * Set up in-site one-time messages
+  * Go to Two-factor Authentication Settings in Configuration
+  * Click "Enable in-site notifications

+This will produce a one-time message upon login for users who have not set up TFA.

 ### Project Information